-The growth of corporate gift giving has not only added to the fun of it, but the stress as well.
+The growth of business gift giving has not only added to the fun of it, but the stress as well.
 What should I send?
 When’s the right time to reach out?
 How do I write a personal, yet professional message?
-Let’s dive into the do’s and don’t’s of sending corporate gifts so that your next corporate gift is a winner instead of a dusty greeting card.
+Let’s dive into the do’s and don’t’s of the corporate gift industry so that your next business gift is a winner instead of a dusty greeting card.

 Make it Personal

-Your employees won’t feel appreciated if they walk into the office to see identical gifts and cards on every desk.
+Your employees won’t feel appreciated if they walk into the office to see identical corporate gift items and cards on every desk.
 While you don’t need to make every gift a work of art, strive to make each gift unique.
-If unique gifts aren’t doable, spend a few extra minutes personalizing each card.
+If unique corporate gifts for employees aren’t doable, spend a few extra minutes personalizing each card.